 With Memorial Day around the corner, people all over the country will be firing up their grills!
-Which is great, unless you don’t know how to grill.
-It can be intimidating if you’ve never grilled before, or you’ve really only stumbled your way through a couple of times.
+Which is great, unless you don’t know how to use a grill.
+It can be intimidating if you’ve never grilled before, or if you’ve really only stumbled your way through a couple of times.

 Clean the Grill

 Starting off with a clean grill is super important when it comes to grilling your food.
 You wouldn’t (or shouldn’t) cook in a dirty pan, so don’t cook on a dirty grill.
 Not only can it cause your freshly grilled food to have old food remnants on it, but it could also result in flare-ups that can end up burning your food.

 Cleaning your grill is simple and should only take a couple of minutes if you stay up on it.

 - Get a grill brush to get all the stuck-on food off the grill rack.
 I really like this grill brush as it doesn’t use bristles so you don’t have to worry about broken pieces of the brill brush getting into your food.

 - Before starting the grill, put some high-heat cooking oil on a folded paper towel and rub it on the grilling grate.
 You can also purchase grill wipes to clean and oil your grill.